ifeanyi-ugwu/winston_rs/README.md

 #### Custom Logging Levels

-In addition to the predefined `rust`, `syslog`, and `cli` levels available in winston, you can also choose to define your own:
+In addition to the predefined `rust`, `syslog`, and `cli` levels available in winston via `winston::format::config::`, you can also choose to define your own:

 ```rust
 use std::collections::HashMap;